 Hulling removes the twigs, rocks, and most of the foreign material from field deliveries, and strips away the outer hull that encases the shell.
 Then the “sheller” removes the almond shell as inshell almonds pass between two rollers that crack and slip the shell apart from the nut.
 Both of these brute-force operations must be performed with the utmost care and respect for the fragile and valuable almond kernel inside.
 Scratching, breaking, or scarring the almond is never acceptable.

 The kernels are transferred to Processing, while in the meantime the hulls and shells have become byproducts of the operation.
-Hulls are sold as a dairy feed ingredient, and shells are sold as cattle bedding material to diaries within a 50-mile radius of the plant.
+Hulls are sold as a dairy feed ingredient, and shells are sold as cattle bedding material to dairies within a 50-mile radius of the plant.

-The immediacy of the Hulling and Shelling operation is understood when one considers that all other operations in the almond crop cycle are year-round process, while the huller/sheller must complete its work in just 3-months.
+The immediacy of the Hulling and Shelling operation is understood when one considers that all other operations in the almond crop cycle are a year-round process, while the huller/sheller must complete its work in just 3-months.
 Once done, the kernels can then be sized, graded, and packaged in Processing, in fulfillment of customer orders.

 Hulling and Shelling is where a crop becomes a yield, and a yield becomes an inventory.